ttasterisco/ttasterisco.github.com/_posts/2015-07-26-general-framework-pwd-mgmt.md

 The web is full of articles teaching you how to pick a strong pass.
 And that's fine for a single website.
 But what they don't teach you is how to pick a strong pass for the 10+ websites you visit frequently (and infrequently).

-While there are solutions to this, e.g. using a pass management software (I like [LastPass](https://lastpass.com/)), for some reason the solutions might not be applicable to you.
+While there are very good solutions to this, e.g. using a pass management software (I like [LastPass](https://lastpass.com/)), for some reason the solutions might not be applicable to you.

 So here's a general framework for picking strong passes and being able to remember them all (or almost!).